kosta709/ngrok-tunnel/README.md

 ### Run server
 For all ngrokd parameters see help in `docker run -it codefresh/cf-tunnel:my.domain ngrokd -h`

-Server certificates, key and ca are in certs/{server.crt,server.key}
+Server certificates are generated in /certs/{server.crt,server.key} and signed by ca.pem + ca.key

 the command below will start `ngrokd -domain $NGROK_SERVER_DOMAIN -tlsCrt certs/server.crt -tlsKey certs/server.key $@`
 ```